pawel-napieracz/cordova-plugin-onegini/docs/public/reference/device/authenticate.md

-# Device authentication
+# Authenticate device

-This function can be used to authenticate a device for specific (or the default) scopes.
+The device can be authenticated for specific (or the default) scopes.

 ## `onegini.device.authenticate`